How Do I Address Safety Concerns Related To Well Water Storage Tanks?

 4. Inspect Control Valves and Switches: Check the control valves, switches, and other components of the tank system for any signs of wear or malfunction.
 Ensure that they are functioning properly.

-See also How Can I Safeguard My Well Against Safety Issues Related To Well Water Sediment?
+See also How Can I Safeguard My Well Against Safety Issues Associated With Well Water Pressure Tank Installation?

 Common Issues to Look for